 There’s support for a good range of materials, including exotics, which is great to see.
 Remember – most Kossel Mini kits won’t include a metal extruder, so if you want to print with exotic materials, you’ll have to pick one up separately.

 We’d say that this printer is best suited to people looking to get into 3D printing as a hobby.
-It’s not fast enough for commercial applications, and it’s a little fiddly to get started with, but once everything’s set up, it’d make a great long-term project.
+It’s not quick enough for commercial applications, and it’s a little fiddly to get started with, but once everything’s set up, it’d make a great long-term project.

 Because you have to build this printer yourself, there’s scope for all kinds of upgrades and add-ons.
 For instance, you can add a second extruder for far less than most companies charge.
 We’ve even seen heated print beds, like in the image above.
 The only limit is your imagination.